 Identify appropriate stakeholders to which the plans need to be communicated.
 This will vary depending on the nature of the local area, and the way that it is administered locally, regionally and nationally.
 Consider what is required to have in place for this to be a success.

-Choose a preferred method, using one from the existing modules.
+Choose a preferred method, using ideas from the modules 1-3

 While making a plan for communication, you should consider some basic questions:

 - Why do you want to communicate with the community?

 - Who do you want to communicate it to?

 - How do you want to communicate it?

 - Whom should you contact and what should you do in order to use those channels

 How can you develop a plan for communication?